Things To Do In Wroclaw, Poland [Guide By Locals]

 The Salt Square

 The Salt Square (pl.
 Plac Solny) is one of three market squares in Wrocław, it acts as an auxiliary market for the main market square.
 It exists since 1242.
 In the past traders sold mainly salt from the Wieliczka and Bochnia salt mines, but also honey, wax, or leather goods.
-Currently, many flower stands dominate the area and some of them are open even 24h a day.
-Wouldn’t buying flowers at midnight (either for yourself or a loved one) be a great and unique thing to do in Wrocław?
+Currently, many flower stands dominate the area and some of them are open even 24h a day!
+Wouldn’t buying flowers at midnight (either for yourself or a loved one) be a unique thing to do in Wrocław?

 Interesting fact: under Salt Square, there is a bomb shelter that was created during World War II.
 It can fit about 300 people.